 Questions #5: Who owns the IP rights of the solutions?

-IP rights is a very important question to ask a crowdsourcing platform.
+IP rights is a very important question.
 The platform is used to attract knowledge from outside the company and, in our case, to turn it into technological solutions.
-Companies that post challenges on a crowdsourcing platform typically offer a reward in exchange for creative solutions that work.
+Companies that post challenges on a platform typically offer a reward in exchange for creative solutions that work.
 The reward is usually a cash prize but it is also common to share potential patent benefits.

-We also recommend to read this article about How to Select the Right Open Innovation Platform, where we give some criteria and share examples to help you make such an important decision.
+We also recommend reading this article about How to Select the Right Open Innovation Platform, where we give some criteria and share examples to help you make such an important decision.